baaivision/EVE/README.md

 [2024/06/18] The [paper](https://arxiv.org/abs/2406.11832) is released ! 💥

 ## 💡 Motivation

+- **Can we remove vision encoder from VLMs?**

+- **How to transfer an LLM to an encoder-free VLM efficiently and stablely?**

+- **How to bridge the performance gap between encoder-free and encoder-based VLMs?**

 <p align="center">
   <img src="images/eve_motivation1.png">
 </p>

-- Can We Remove Vision Encoder from LVLMs ?
-- How can We Transfer a LLM to an Encoder-free LVLM ?
-- How can We Efficiently Build It that Rivals Encoder-based LVLMs ?

 ## 🛸 Architecture
 <p align="center">